brandennevius/optionProfitCalculator/README.md

 # Options Trading Basics
 **Definition** :
 If you buy or own a stock option contract it gives you the right, but not the obligation, to buy or sell shares of a stock at a set price on or before a given date (time period).
 After this date, your contract expires and your option ceases to exist. \

 **Types of Options** :
 1. The **call option** gives its buyer the right to "buy" shares of a stock at a specified price on or before a given date.
-You buy a Call option when you think the price of the underlying stock is going to go up.
+You buy a call option when you think the price of the underlying stock is going to go up.
 2. The **put option** gives its buyer the right to "sell" shares of a stock at a specified price on or before a given date.
-You buy a Put option when you think the price of the underlying stock is going to go down.
+You buy a put option when you think the price of the underlying stock is going to go down.

 # Goals
 * A major goal of mine was to analyze a tool that I and many others use, and see how I could make it better.